rixth/jshintr/README.md

 It's designed to parse files that only exist on the same system as the app itself, for example, a dev server at your workplace.
 It should never, ever, EVER be accessible from the outside world, since it has access to the filesystem via a URL parameter.

+If you change the options in config.js, you will need to restart the node server.

 ## Requirements

     npm install express